ashevchenko0309/ks_auth/README.md

 ## Custom fields
 ### Why?
 Field's like `createdAt` & `updatedAt` created as fields with hooks to update the date after some changes have been added.
 These fields are hidden to the user, and cannot be edited by user.
-After all, by default `DateTime` & `DateTimeUtc` include additional such as `{date}_utc`, `{date}_offset`.
+After all, by default `DateTime` & `DateTimeUtc` include additional fields such as `{date}_utc`, `{date}_offset`.
 We already have DB schemas, and these fields are not in these schemas.
 ### Where?
 1) createdAt - `./custom-fields/createdAt.field.js`
 2) updatedAt - `./custom-fields/updatedAt.field.js`